-Ratification of Deloitte & Touche LLP as the Independent Registered Public Accounting Firm for 2023
+Ratification of Deloitte & Touche LLP as the Independent Registered Public Accounting Firm for 2024

-Our Audit Committee oversees the integrity of our accounting, financial reporting and auditing processes.
-To assist with those responsibilities, the committee has appointed Deloitte & Touche LLP as our independent registered public accounting firm to audit our financial statements for 2023.
+Our Audit Committee oversees the integrity of our accounting, financial reporting, and auditing processes.
+To assist with these responsibilities, the Audit Committee has appointed Deloitte as our independent registered public accounting firm to audit our financial statements for 2024.
 The Board is asking you to ratify the committee's decision at the annual meeting.
 The Board values your input on the committee's appointment of Deloitte, but approval by shareholders is not required by law.
 If shareholders do not ratify the appointment of Deloitte, the committee will reconsider its selection.
-Regardless of the voting result, the committee may appoint a new firm at any time if the committee believes a change would be in the best interests of the company and its shareholders.
+Regardless of the voting result, the committee may appoint a new firm at any time if the committee believes a change would be in the best interests of the Company and its shareholders.

-The Board of Directors recommends you vote "FOR" the ratification of Deloitte & Touche LLP as the independent registered public accounting firm for 2023.
+The Board of Directors recommends you vote "FOR" the ratification of Deloitte & Touche LLP as the independent registered public accounting firm for 2024.